West-ward 994 (Gabapentin 400 mg)

 Pill imprint West-ward 994 has been identified as Gabapentin 400 mg.

-Gabapentin is used in the treatment of pain; peripheral neuropathy; anxiety; fibromyalgia; alcohol withdrawal (and more), and belongs to the drug class gamma-aminobutyric acid analogs.
+Gabapentin is used in the treatment of pain; peripheral neuropathy; anxiety; fibromyalgia; hot flashes (and more), and belongs to the drug class gamma-aminobutyric acid analogs.
 Risk cannot be ruled out during pregnancy.
 Gabapentin 400 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - West-ward 994